 Gods and the Japanese Sake Culture

-There are over 40 shrines and more than 55 gods related to sake scattered across the country.
+Over 40 shrines and more than 55 gods related to sake are scattered across the country.
 Some shrines specialize in worshipping the ingredients, such as koji and brewing water.
-Thus, there is no singular god identified as the god of sake, like Dionysus in Greek mythology.
+Thus, no singular god is identified as the god of sake, like Dionysus in Greek mythology.

 Mount Miwa is significant for breweries to this today as Sugidama (杉玉), Sakabayashi (酒林), or Sakabouki (酒箒) are made by the trees there.
 It’s made of bundled cedar leaves trimmed to form a ball, then hung outside the entrance of breweries.
 Therefore, by hanging Sugidama made from the trees from Mount Miwa, you would be bringing a part of the god to your brewery.